 Now pack with cubed meat and add 7 to 10 pieces of onion per jar (or personal preference).
 I use a wooden spoon to pack it in tightly.
 Add a chunk of suet (fat) on top.
 Remove air bubbles and leave 1 inch head space; affix the two-part lids.

 Process in a presser cooker at 10 pounds for approximately for 1-1/2 hours (quart jars).

-One of our favorite ways is to open and drain.
-Mix a can of cream of chicken soup, a pack of onion soup mix and stir into the meat. put in a baking dish and bake for about 30 minutes.
+One of our favorite ways is to pour contents into a sauce pan.
+Mix a can of cream of chicken soup, a pack of onion soup mix and stir into the meat.
+Put in a baking dish and bake for about 30 minutes.
 Serve with mashed potatoes or rice.
-Delicious and easy!
+Delicious and easy.
 I also use it with soups or stews.